Mario & Luigi: Dream Team: Plot

 Mario and Luigi are met by Dr. Snoozemore, who suggests they find the "Zeekeeper", a mythical birdlike being who can destroy the castle's impenetrable barrier.
 After rescuing Dreambert's friend Bedsmith, who assembles a special bed that allows one to sleep soundly, they set the bed up in a sacred region of the forest.
 When they summon the Zeekeeper, it is initially hostile; after learning that they are friends of Prince Dreambert, it decides to help them by shooting a powerful beam and destroys the barrier, causing the castle to fall and land on the island.
 When they enter the castle and overcome obstacles created by Kamek, they find Bowser and Antasma.
 Bowser reveals that he planned on double-crossing Antasma all along, takes the Dream Stone, and flees to the castle's roof.
 Antasma attempts to escape through a Dreampoint, but is defeated by Mario and Dreamy Luigi.
 They reach the roof where Bowser and Peach are located, and as Bowser boasts about his newfound power, Peach uses the stone to wish for it to be shattered.
 In retaliation, Bowser consumes the pieces and transforms into "Dreamy Bowser".
 He is ultimately defeated and launched into the sky, and the group escapes the castle before it collapses.
-They return to Pi'illo Castle in an attempt to repair the Dream Stone, but accidentally create a "Dream Coin" instead, which generates infinite coins.
-They decide the change is for the better, believing that being able to wish for anything is too much power and that simply buying what they wanted would be better.
-Meanwhile, Bowser attempts to escape the island via a Koopa Clown Car, but coins begin to rain from the sky because of the Dream Coin, and the car is struck and crashes into the ocean.
+They return to Pi'illo Castle in an attempt to repair the Dream Stone, but the Zeekeeper creates a "Dream Coin" instead, which generates infinite coins, much to Dreambert's shock.
+Everyone decides the change is for the better, believing that being able to wish for anything is too much power and that simply buying what they wanted would be better.
+Meanwhile, Bowser attempts to escape the island via a Koopa Clown Car, but coins begin to rain from the sky because of the Dream Coin.
+This causes his minions onboard to shake the vehicle while trying to grab the falling coins, to the point that it crashes into the ocean.